justsharan/flax-snv/README.md

 nextflow run snv_pipeline.nf --reads "some/other/path/*_{1,2}.fq.gz"
 ```

-Other options you may find useful:
+Other built-in Nextflow options you may find useful:

 * `-preview`: Perform a dry run of the pipeline.
 Useful to check if your pipeline code has any syntax issues.
 * `-with-dag`: Produce a flowchart of the different pipeline steps.